Uptane Standard for Design and Implementation 2.1.0

 - A secure way for ECUs to know the time.

 - An ECU capable of downloading images and associated metadata from the Uptane servers.

 - An in-vehicle client on a Primary ECU capable of verifying the signatures on all update metadata and downloading updates on behalf of its associated Secondary ECUs.
-The primary ECU MAY be the same ECU that communicates with the server.
+The Primary ECU can be the same ECU that communicates with the server.